Visit Svolvær and the Lofoten Islands, Norway

 Going back on the main road, you will now pass a couple of bridges, the Olderfjord and Gimsøystraumen to get onto Vestervågøy.
 Along the way there are also awesome hiking options with the possibility of panoramic views.

 Soon you will reach the Lofotr Vikingmuseum at Borg with the largest Viking longhouse ever found.
-It is a unique opportunity to get insight into the Viking history here on the Lofoten Islands and in this part of Norway!

 You will be able to experience a full-scale reconstruction of the longhouse, all very authentic and captivating.
 Try the Viking food and learn about the Viking Age and life a thousand years ago.